Awarded in 2007

 Faculty Advisor: Axel Brunger (Molecular & Cellular Physiology)

 Research Description: The Endoplasmic Reticulum Associated Degradation pathway is an important quality control pathway that is essential for clearing misfolded proteins from cells in a timely manner thus preventing the accumulation of toxic aggregates.
 Aberrant functioning of the ERAD Pathway has been linked to several diseases including Parkinson’s disease.
 The pathway is highly evolved with specific branches of the pathway dedicated to the clearance of misfolded proteins in different cellular locations.
 Employing biochemical assays and structural techniques like X-ray crystallography, single-molecule studies, and electron microscopy, Shilpa and the Brunger lab were interested in determining the molecular interactions between misfolded proteins and the various components of the ERAD-L pathway.

-Shilpa is the Senior Vice President of Biology and Translational Sciences at Nura Bio, Inc.
+Shilpa is the CSO at Nura Bio, Inc.